There’s not a doubt Rio is a crazy, colorful place. But have you ever thought about using it as a way of seeing more of South America?

 When people think of South America, the images that spring to mind are often those of Rio de Janeiro: beaches, carnivals, football, beautiful people, partying and excitement.
 All these things are stereotypes for a reason, and there’s not a doubt Rio is a crazy, colorful place, but have you ever thought about simply using it as a base to explore more of the continent?

-There are now cheap flights to Rio de Janeiro with Norwegian departing from Gatwick, so we’ve decided to take a further look into some other fantastic destinations that are easily reachable from RIOgaleão airport with direct, affordable flights.
+There are now cheap tickets to Rio de Janeiro available on Kiwi.com, so we’ve decided to take a further look into some other fantastic destinations that are easily reachable from RIOgaleão Airport with direct, affordable flights.
 Let’s discover more of what South America has to offer.

 Florianópolis, Brazil (flight time: 1 hour 30 minutes)

 Brazilian weekly news magazine Veja recently described Florianópolis as “the best place to live in Brazil”, and it’s little wonder why.
 It’s almost like everything you’d want from the country but turned up to 11.

 “Floripa” consists of the island of Santa Catarina, as well as part of the mainland and a number of smaller islands, meaning there are over 60 beaches, and it’s becoming something of a second home for people who don’t want to spend their weekends in a huge city but don’t want the party to end either.

 The city proper is an example of typical colonial Brazil, with 18th-century houses, markets and alleyways.
 The northern part of the island is the part most tourists visit, while the south has more of a homely feel; less busy, and where you get a much stronger feeling of the native Azorean culture.